Cobweb Spiderwort (Tradescantia sillamontana) Indoor Care, Propagation, Problems and Solutions

 Water the soil thoroughly and place the set up in a well-lit, warm place until the new White Gossamer Plant is well established after which you can begin routine care.

-How to propagate Cobweb Spiderwort from stem cuttings
+Cobweb Spiderwort propagation from stem cuttings

 The stem cuttings root easily so there is no need for rooting hormone.
-Take a stem cutting of about 4-6 in. from a healthy Cobweb Spiderwort and ensure it bears at least two sets of leaves.
+Take a stem cutting of about 4-6 inches from a healthy Cobweb Spiderwort and ensure it bears at least two sets of leaves.

 Allow some time for the formation of a protective callus tissue over the cuts of the cuttings to prevent rotting.

 With a pencil or similar object make a hole that is wider than the diameter of the cutting.
-Carefully insert the cutting in the hole made previously to a depth of about 3 in.
+Carefully insert the cutting in the hole made previously to a depth of about 3 inches.

 Place the set up in a warm, well-lit place and maintain the soil moist through out until new growth emerges.